Catrovitch/Bismarck/documentation/instructions.md

 # Instructions

-Download the latest [release](https://github.com/ohjelmistotekniikkahttps://github.com/Catrovitch/ot-harjoitustyo/releases) by clicking on the flip down menue "Assets", scrolling down and choosing the option "Source code (zip)".
+Download the latest [release](https://github.com/ohjelmistotekniikkahttps://github.com/Catrovitch/ot-harjoitustyo/releases) by clicking on the link and then navigating to the flip down menu "Assets".
+Scroll down and choose the option "Source code (zip)" which downloads a the project.
+Extract it to your prefered folder.

-## Konfiguration
+## Configuration

 to be completed

 ## Starting the program

-Before starting the program navigate in your terminal to the folder to where you have extracted the downloaded zip file.
-Then navigate further into the project main folder named "ot-harjoitustyo".
-Here you should perform the command "poetry install" in your terminal which installs all dependencies needed to run the program.
-After this you are ready to start the actual program with the command "poetry run invoke start" in your terminal.
+Before starting the program you should navigate in your terminal to the project main folder named "ot-harjoitustyo" and perform the command "poetry install" which installs all dependencies needed to run the program.
+After this you are ready to start the actual program with the command "poetry run invoke start".

 1. Run this command inside the project folder.